 It was an unexpected accomplishment that Jane Powell was exceptionally proud of.
 As Jane shares in her autobiography [aff. link]

 “Of course, Seven Brides was a big hit, a real sleeper, and Brigadoon seemed to disappear.
 We all felt pretty smug about that.”

-Seven Brides For Seven Brothers: This Is How Lumberjacks Dance!
+Seven Brides For Seven Brothers: Lumberjacks Dance!

 Two of the brothers had no dance training whatsoever—Howard Keel (Adam) and Jeff Richards (Benjamin).
-Keel’s forte was obviously singing, and Richards actually played baseball for the Portland Beavers before becoming an actor!
+Keel’s forte was obviously singing, and Richards actually played baseball for the Portland Beavers before becoming an actor.
 Both, quite conspicuously, do very little dancing in the film.

-My Favorite Brothers
+Seven Brides for Seven Brothers: My Favorite Brothers

 Simply put, Mattox is a beautiful dancer.
-Trained in classical ballet, Mattox went on to choreograph a few Broadway shows before inventing and teaching “freestyle dancing,” a precursor to what we now call jazz.
-Mattox was one of the fathers of modern jazz dancing!
-In the barn raising scene, look for him!
+Trained in classical ballet, Mattox went on to choreograph a few Broadway shows before inventing and teaching “freestyle dancing,” a precursor to what we now call jazz dancing.
+So Matt Mattox of Seven Brides for Seven Brothers is one of the founding fathers of modern jazz dancing.
+Don’t miss Mattox in the barn raising scene.
 He’s the brother in the yellow shirt.